leggedrobotics/raisimGym/README.md

 - g++-6 or higher

 ## Install
 Please install/save everything locally to prevent corrupting your system files.
 We will assume that you have a single workspace where you save all repos related to raisim.

+You can check out dockers/ubuntu1804/Dockerfile if you are stuck.
+If you are happy with working in a Docker docker container, make an image out of it.

 Here we introduce two variables

 - WORKSPACE: workspace where you clone your git repos
 - LOCAL_BUILD: build directory where you install exported cmake libraries